 Tasks:

-1) Obtain a potentially abusive domain name from a live stream of data – e.g. e-mail server connection requests, outbound network requests at the DNS resolver, pre-fetching activities of browsers on a corporate network, requests to a WAF (Web Application Firewall).
+1) Obtain a potentially abusive domain name from a live stream of data – e.g. e-mail server connection requests, outbound network requests at the DNS resolver, pre-fetching activities of browsers on a corporate network or requests to a WAF (Web Application Firewall).

 2) Query RDS data for information about the domain including age, nameservers, and registrar.
 Other data such as contact data would be desirable, but response time is usually too slow to reliably use.